Hair Color & Highlight Guide

 Olaplex/Zerran: Both Olaplex and Zerran are treatments than be done as a stand-alone service to help strengthen your hair or they can be incorporated into your color & chemical services to protect & repair your hair.
 They work on a chemical level inside the hair shaft to restructure and re-bond your hair strands.
 The difference between the two is that Zerran is the Vegan/Organic option.
 Olaplex/Zerran also help to keep color & pigment in your hair and make it shinier looking.
 Your stylist may require it be added to your color and chemical services in order to preserve the integrity of your hair and help us achieve your desired results.

 Root Retouch: This is where we touch up just your root outgrowth with one single color.
 (Please note that this is meant for only 1-2 inches of outgrowth.
-If you have more outgrowth than that or are adding in a specialty root color this may need to be booked as a Color instead of a Retouch.)
+If you have more outgrowth than that or are adding in a specialty root color this may need to be booked as a Color instead of a Retouch.
+Also, refreshing your highlights/lowlights is NOT considered a root retouch.)

 Tone: This refers to the color in your hair.
 For example: ashy/cool, gold/warm, copper, red, etc. It exists naturally in your real hair color and factors into color formulations and results for stylists working with your hair -- colored or not.